James L. Brooks: Television

-In 1987, the Chicago Sun-Times described Brooks's career as "a non-stop crescendo."
-Although he dropped out of a New York University public relations course, Brooks' sister got him a job as a host at CBS in New York City, a job usually requiring a college education, as she was friends with a secretary there.
-He held it for two and a half years.
+Brooks dropped out of a public-relations program at New York University.
+Through his sister, who knew a secretary at CBS, he obtained a hosting job at the network’s New York office — a position that typically required a college degree.
 For two weeks he filled in as a copywriter for CBS News and was given the job permanently when the original employee never returned.
 Brooks went on to become a writer for the news broadcasts, joining the Writers Guild of America and writing reports on events such as the assassination of President Kennedy.
 He moved to Los Angeles in 1965, to write for documentaries being produced by David L. Wolper, something he "still [hasn't] quite figured out how [he] got the guts to do," as his job at CBS was secure and well-paid.
 He worked as an associate producer on series such as Men in Crisis, but after six months he was laid off as the company was trying to cut back on expenses.
 Brooks did occasionally work for Wolper's company again, including on a National Geographic insect special.

 Failing to find another job at a news agency, he met producer Allan Burns at a party.
 Burns got him a job on My Mother the Car where he was hired to rewrite a script after pitching some story ideas.
 Brooks then went on to write episodes of That Girl, The Andy Griffith Show and My Three Sons before Sheldon Leonard hired him as a story editor on My Friend Tony.
 In 1969 he created the series Room 222 for ABC, which lasted until 1974.
 Room 222 was the second series in American history to feature a black lead character, in this case high school teacher Pete Dixon played by Lloyd Haynes.
 The network felt the show was sensitive and so attempted to change the pilot story so that Dixon helped a white student rather than a black one, but Brooks prevented it.
 On the show Brooks worked with Gene Reynolds who taught him the importance of extensive and diligent research, which he conducted at Los Angeles High School for Room 222, and he used the technique on his subsequent works.
 Brooks left Room 222 as head writer after one year to work on other pilots and brought Burns in to produce the show.
+The Television Academy Foundation would point out that Room 222 "broke new narrative ground that would later be developed by the major sitcom factories of the 1970s, Grant Tinker's MTM Enterprises and Norman Lear's Tandem Productions" and also noted how the show even preceded Lear's 1970s sitcoms when it came to discussing "serious contemporary issues."